 2. Mobile app purchases or in-app payments

 Because 3DS2 supports mobile SDKs and non-browser flows, it's suitable for purchases via mobile apps or digital wallets.
-Is important given the shift to app-based commerce.
+This is important given the shift to app-based commerce.

 3. High-value or higher-risk purchases requiring stronger authentication (challenge flows)